brewster/elastictastic/README.md

 You should not define fields or methods with these names.
 You may, however, set the id explicitly on new (not yet saved) model instances.

+### ActiveModel ###

+Elastictastic documents include all the usual ActiveModel functionality: validations, lifecycle hooks, observers, dirty-tracking, mass-assignment security, and the like.
+If you would like to squeeze a bit of extra performance out of the library at the cost of convenience, you can include the `Elastictastic::BasicDocument` class instead of `Elastictastic::Document`.

 ## Persistence ##

 Elastictastic models are persisted the usual way, namely by calling `save`: